Shit-Faced Shakespeare | Theatre Review

 The compere stepped in on these occasions to save the poor man – who was a very good sport though.

-Montague’s and Capulet’s hate each other… right?
+Montague and Capulet hate each other… right?
 Yeah, not in this show.

 The balcony scene

 This had to be one of the funniest scenes in the play.
-Not because the scene is particularly funny – I think they were going for romantic – but when steams of vapour started appearing just off the curtain we thought there was a fire – in fact, it was Chris having a vape – this scene wa off to a slightly odd start.
+Not because the scene is particularly funny – I think they were going for romantic.
+But when steams of vapor started appearing just off the curtain we thought there was a fire.
+In fact, it was Chris having a vape.
+This scene was off to a slightly odd start.

-Then when ‘light by yonder moon breaks’ and no moon appears… so the actor wait… and repeat the line… and they wait… and then they repeat the line and suddenly a shit-faced actor appears with a moon and falls very hard to the ground and looks like he’s knocked himself out.
+Then when ‘light by yonder moon breaks’ and no moon appears… So the actor waits… and repeat the line… and they wait… and then they repeat the line and suddenly a shit-faced actor appears with a moon.
+And falls very hard to the ground and looks like he’s knocked himself out.
 Yeah, that was both funny and worrying.

 I’ve never seen Romeo abandon Juliet for her father so quickly.

 Chris was fine though – no actors were mortally wounded in this play – and the show carried on.

 When Tybalt returned to fight Mercutio and Romeo he still wasn’t that keen on having another sword fight.
 So much so that it was Romeo that killed Mercutio ‘accidentally’ as they were rushed for time.